bobtfish/AWSnycast/README.md

 # NAT

 A common pattern in AWS is to route egressing traffic (from private subnets) through a NAT instance in a public subnet.
-AWSnycast can manage one or more NAT instances for you automatically, allowing you to deploy one or more NAT instances per VPC.
+AWSnycast can publish routes for one or more NAT instances for you automatically, allowing you to deploy one or more NAT instances per VPC.

+AWS have recently added a [NAT gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) product, which simplifies redunent NAT, and allows you to burst to 10G (which needs high spec NAT instances to do).

+For small amounts of traffic, NAT gateway is cheaper than NAT instancesm for large amounts of traffic it becomes more expensive - however NAT instances with AWSnycast probably have a lower reliability, as HA/failover won't happen until the failed machine is stopped/blackholed.

-You can deploy 2 NAT machines, in different availability zones, and configure a private routing table for each AZ.
-AWSnycast can then be used to manage the routes to these NAT machines for High Availability, such that by default, both machines will be active (for their AZ - to avoid cross AZ transfer costs + latency), however if one machine fails, then the remaining machine will take over it's route for the duration that it's down.
+If you choose to use NAT instances, and AWSnycast to manage their routes, you can deploy 2 (or more) NAT machines, in different availability zones, and configure a private routing table for each AZ.
+AWSnycast can then be used to advertise the routes to these NAT machines for High Availability, such that by default, both machines will be active (for their AZ - to avoid cross AZ transfer costs + latency), however if one machine fails, then the remaining machine will take over it's route for the duration that it's down.